traitecoevo/phyndr-ms/vignette/vignette.md

 ## Idesia_spp.
 Idesia Salicaceae Malpighiales Angiosperms
 ## Populus_spp.
 Populus Salicaceae Malpighiales Angiosperms
 ```
 The `by_species=TRUE` flag (which is not the default) provides a taxonomic classification for each species.
-This is what is needed for the `phyndr_`.
+This is what is needed by `phyndr_taxonomy`.
 The default `by_species=FALSE` avoids redundancies and subsets the taxonomic table by higher groups that are represented in the species list.
 For example,

 ```r
 angio_tax_alt <- lookup_table(angio_spp)